-- IF, the dough seem hard at this stage, add a teaspoon of water as shown in step four in the center.
-Fold the flour and knead again until soft. ( Similarly, if dough is too soft, you can add little dry flour and knead again.
+- IF, the dough seems hard at this stage, add a teaspoon of water as shown in step four in the center.
+Fold the flour and knead again until soft. ( Similarly, if the dough is too soft, you can add a little dry flour and knead again.

 - Now, the dough is smooth and easy to work with.

 - The dough is ready.
 Oil the rolling pin and board or the flat surface on which you intend to make roti.

 - Divide the dough into two large parts.

 - Make a big ball of each portion.
 With the help of a rolling pin make a circular flat shape.

 Perfectly round portions and equal portions are the foundation of round roti.
 Keep your foundation strong.